Muscles and Martinis: The Truth about Bodybuilders and Alcohol

-This lifestyle leaves little room for substances that could potentially disrupt these processes.
+This means there’s not much room for things that could mess up these processes.

-Can bodybuilders enjoy a casual drink without compromising their fitness goals?
-Does alcohol inhibit muscle growth or affect recovery times?
+Can bodybuilders have a drink once in a while without ruining their fitness goals?
+Does alcohol stop muscles from growing or slow down recovery?

 The Bodybuilder’s Lifestyle: An Overview